SylvioRand/trust-estate/README.md

 ### 2. Advanced Permission System
 A role-based access control (RBAC) system.

+**Implemented by**: **tolrandr** (`services/auth`)

 **Features**
 - Full user management (CRUD operations)
 - Role management (admin, user, guest, moderator, etc.)
 - Conditional views and actions based on user roles

+**How it was implemented**:
+- Three roles defined as a Prisma enum: `USER`, `MODERATOR`, `ADMIN`
+- Each protected route uses a Fastify `preHandler` hook that verifies the JWT and checks the `role` field
+- Admin-only `PATCH /auth/change-permission/:id` endpoint to promote/demote users
+- Internal `GET /auth/is-moderator` endpoint used by the listings service to gate moderation actions (blocking, archiving listings)
+- All role checks are centralized in hook middleware, never duplicated in controller logic
 ### 3. Retrieval-Augmented Generation (RAG) System
 An AI-powered question–answering system built on contextual retrieval.